D&D Naming Conventions by Race: Complete Reference Guide

 Namfoodle Garrick

-Namfoodle exemplifies the elaborate, humorous naming tradition that gnomes use with pride.
+Namfoodle is an elaborate, humorous name in a tradition gnomes use with pride.

 Donella Scheppen